kslg/2405-hackathon-team1-Star-Wars/README.md

 ## Accessibility
+- The colour scheme was run through a [Web Accessibility Colour Contrast Checker](https://accessibleweb.com/color-contrast-checker/) to ensure good contrast for colours.
+- Aria labels were added so that users with screen readers can access the site more easily.

 ## Responsiveness
 - Bootstrap has been utilised through the site which provides great responsiveness on a range of devices.
 We have also used custom media queries where required (for example on the 404 page).

 ## Features
 ### Quiz

 ### Wiki Page